ogm710811/express-app-example/README.md

 Express is the backend part of the MEAN stack, together with MongoDB database and AngularJS frontend framework.

 # Celebrities - Sergio Ramos
-This Website use Express with EJS.It's dedicated to a Spanish professional footballer who plays for and captains both, Real Madrid and the Spain national football team.
+This Website use Express with EJS.
+It's dedicated to a Spanish professional footballer who plays for and captains both, Real Madrid and the Spain national football team.
 A central defender, he can also play as a right back.

 ## Requirements